Stock market today: Oil prices jump again on worries about the Middle East as Wall Street fades

-NEW YORK (AP) — Crude prices are jumping Thursday on worries that worsening tensions in the Middle East could disrupt the global flow of oil, while U.S. stocks pull back further from their records.
+NEW YORK (AP) — Crude prices jumped Thursday on worries that worsening tensions in the Middle East could disrupt the global flow of oil, while U.S. stocks pulled back further from their records.

-The S&P 500 was edging down by 0.4% in afternoon trading after a shaky week knocked the index off its all-time high set on Monday.
-The Dow Jones Industrial Average was down 251 points, or 0.6%, as of 3 p.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 fell 0.2% amid a shaky week that's knocked the index off its all-time high set on Monday.
+The Dow Jones Industrial Average fell 184 points, or 0.4%, and the Nasdaq composite edged down by less than 0.1%.

 Oil prices rose after President Joe Biden suggested on Thursday that U.S. and Israeli officials were discussing a possible strike by Israel against Iranian oil facilities.